 I am a strong woman, and I knew they liked me, so I clearly asked for what I wanted, mostly a title, and they said no. They said it’s a toy company, not a studio, and “animator” should cover anything that didn’t involve packing shipping boxes with stuffed dogs.
 I should mention that the manufacturing factory was in the same building and it was a strange place to work for that reason.
 They didn’t want the factory people to feel like the art people had special privileges, so the rules were strict.
 9:01 was LATE.
 Literally, that one minute.
 And you absolutely were not allowed to spend your lunch at your desk.
 You had to leave.
 Oh, and most internet was blocked, except Webkinz.com of course.

 Anyways, speaking of leaving, at the same time a design job came up at Nelvana so I took it.
 It was a serious dip in employment enjoyment to go from making music videos to drawing props.
 But at Nelvana there were at least people in the building who knew how to board!
-I convinced an AD to take me under his wing and that’s how I got my first break into TV boarding.
+There an AD to took me under his wing and that’s how I got my first break into TV boarding.

 Did you watch all the videos in the playlist yet?
 Make sure you watch Moustache Louie and the part where they all ride moustaches in the sky.
 That was one thing I got teased for- moustache rides.
 It wasn’t meant to be dirty and I thought it was fun.
 I said it’s for KIDS and they won’t think anything of it.
 I’m pretty happy to see that in all these years on YouTube not one person has made a dirty comment!
 And that’s on YouTube!
 The dregs of internet comments!